R160K/cdls/README.txt

 4. Comma strings: entering a string of commas will move down the directory tree, from root, by the number of commas minus 1.
 4.1 As with dot strings, a single comma followed by an integer will be interpreted as a string of the specified number of commas.

-5. Anything other than an integer, existing path or a comma or dot string will be invoked as a regular command (PowerShell).
-Will end execution (C++).

-6. Enter a blank command (or exit) to quit back to parent shell.
+5. Enter a blank command (or exit) to quit back to parent shell.

+# TODO: It is intended to expand the functionality of this project in many ways noted in the code.
+# ADDENDUM: As one of the major functions of this code is to change the cwd, shell-specific wrappers are an important part of the project.